bonaparte/bonaparte/components/bonaparte-dropdown.md

 # < bonaparte-dropdown >
-The Dropdown is a temporary UI element that places itself consisting of to two areas, a content area and a handler.
-When the user interacts with the handler the content area is show.
-The position of the content area is relative to the bonaparte-dropdown tag, this can be set by using a position attribute on the tag.

-> Note: Block Elements within a `<p>` tag may break the flow of the HTML.
+The cropdown component is a temporary UI element that appears along one edge of the `<bonaparte-dropdown>` tag when _open_.

 [Example](https://dowjones.github.io/bonaparte/examples/dropdown.html)